-Once you have selected the settings you’d like to apply, click Save settings at the bottom.
+Once you've configured your settings, click Save settings at the bottom.

 7. Test your workflow

-You may want to test your workflow before taking it live so you feel confident you've set up the actions just the way you wanted.
+You may want to test your workflow before taking it live to see how the actions will execute for enrolled contacts.
+Click Test in the top-right corner.
 To learn more about testing your workflow, check out this article.

 8. Activate workflow

-Once you're happy with how you've set up your workflow, you want to activate it so it can begin its automation magic.
-To activate your worflow, at the top-right, toggle the status switch to ON.
+When you're happy with how you've set up your workflow, activate it to start the automation magic!
+To activate your workflow, first click Review in the top-right corner.

-You can modify this example to suit your needs, and create other workflows based on information collected in your forms.
-You can serve contextual content to your leads to increase engagement and drive them towards a sale.
-Later in this guide, you’ll also see what the workflow results look like and how to view the results of your lead nurturing efforts.
-Remember, for every business, the number of contacts nurtured, the goal of the workflow, etc. will be different.
+You can modify this example to suit your needs.
+Later in this guide, you can learn more about analyzing the results of your lead nurturing efforts.
+Remember, for every business the number of contacts nurtured, the goal of the workflow, etc. will be different.

-You could, of course, take your workflows a step further to introduce branching logic to execute actions, conditionally, based on how a contact interacts and has interacted with you in the past.
-This guide will, later, go over how to use branching logic in Workflows.
+You can also take your workflows a step further by introducing branching logic to execute actions conditionally based on how a contact has engaged with your business.
+Learn how to use branching logic in workflows here.